Pack an Athleisure Travel Capsule That Looks Put-Together

 Variations by trip type

-A quick checklist before you zip the bag
+A quick check before you zip the bag

-• Can you make at least 10 outfits with what you packed?
+• Can I make at least three outfits out of what I packed?

 • Does every top work with at least two bottoms?

-• Do you have one layer for cold planes and one layer for weather?
+• Do I have one layer for cold transport days and one for actual weather?

 Xoxo Luna